brooksmarka/nextjs-blog/posts/creating-a-postgres-db.md

 Click the "AutoArrange" icon on the bottom toolbar of the rendered diagram.
 The icon looks like this:
 ![autoarrange](/images/autoarrange.png)

-You can see the one to many relationships we set up above!
+You can see the one to many relationships we set up above.
 Now you can share this easily with your team!
 (Note: I switched the accounts and entries by dragging them around to better see the relationship)
 ![DB Diagram](/images/diagram.png)

 ### Export to PostgreSQL